QUEL query languages

 QUEL is a relational database query language, based on tuple relational calculus, with some similarities to SQL.
 It was created as a part of the Ingres DBMS effort at University of California, Berkeley, based on Codd's earlier suggested but not implemented Data Sub-Language ALPHA.
 QUEL was used for a short time in most products based on the freely available Ingres source code, most notably in an implementation called POSTQUEL supported by POSTGRES.

-As Oracle and DB2 gained market share in the early 1980s, most companies then supporting QUEL moved to SQL instead.
+Eugene Wong of Ingres was the creator of QUEL.
+As Oracle and IBM DB2 gained market share in the early 1980s, Ingres and other companies supporting QUEL moved to SQL.
 QUEL continues to be available as a part of the Ingres DBMS, although no QUEL-specific language enhancements have been added for many years.

 Usage

 QUEL statements are always defined by tuple variables, which can be used to limit queries or return result sets.
 Consider this example, taken from one of the first original Ingres papers: